-As of March 31, 2023, deferred revenue consisted of \$46.5 million, of which \$2.2 million was classified as current and \$44.3 million was classified as long-term on the condensed consolidated balance sheet.
+As of September 30, 2023, deferred revenue consisted of \$71.7 million, of which \$3.5 million was classified as current and \$68.2 million was classified as long-term on the condensed consolidated balance sheet.
 As of December 31, 2022, deferred revenue consisted of \$37.9 million, of which \$1.6 million was classified as current and \$36.3 million was classified as long-term on the condensed consolidated balance sheet.
+The increase in deferred revenue is primarily related to the capital improvements for the expansion of our manufacturing facility and the Company determined that the associated revenue recognition should be combined with the manufacturing services performance obligation.

 Thirona Collaboration Agreement - In June 2021, the Company and Thirona entered into a collaboration agreement to evaluate the therapeutic potential of Thirona's compound for the treatment of pulmonary fibrosis.
 If initial studies are promising, the Company can exercise certain rights to seek a full license to the compound for clinical development and commercialization.
 The parties will perform their respective obligations and provide reasonable support for research, clinical development and regulatory strategy.
 The collaboration agreement was accounted for under ASC 808, Collaborative Agreements; however, no consideration was exchanged between the parties.
-The costs incurred by the Company were expensed as research and development in the condensed consolidated statements of operations.
+The costs incurred by the Company were expensed as R&D in the condensed consolidated statements of operations.
 On February 28, 2023, the collaboration agreement was amended to extend the term through June 2024.
-In accordance with the amendment, the Company will fund a minimum of \$1.1 million to be expended on a revised development plan prepared by Thirona.
+In accordance with the amendment, the Company will fund a minimum of \$1.1 million to be expended on a revised development plan prepared by Thirona, of which \$0.2 million was funded during the nine months ended September 30, 2023.

 Biomm Supply and Distribution Agreement - In May 2017, the Company and Biomm S.A. ("Biomm") entered into a supply and distribution agreement for the commercialization of Afrezza in Brazil.
 Under this agreement, Biomm was responsible for pursuing regulatory approvals of Afrezza in Brazil, including from the Agência Nacional de Vigilância Sanitária ("ANVISA") and, with respect to pricing matters, from the Camara de Regulação de Mercado de Medicamentos ("CMED"), both of which were received.
 Biomm commenced product sales in January 2020.
-There were no shipments of product to Biomm in 2022 or the first quarter of 2023.
+There were no shipments of product to Biomm in 2022 or the first nine months of 2023.